iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 1 reviews"/>
 </p>

+> They can't even update the false numbers 🤣🤣<br> :date: __2020-12-04 13:15:19__

+> Gubermint printing dollars, forcing small businesses to close, impoverishing the middle class, covid19 is their excuse for taking our rights as well as our livelihoods away.
+Don't let this app help them divide and conquer We The People.<br> :date: __2020-12-04 03:48:50__

+> Absolutely useless.
+Doesn't do anything but sit there.
+It has never shown me in close contact (because not enough people use it) and when I did contract COVID, I could not notify through the app because the state never contacted me with a special code.
+I would not trust this at all.
+Uninstalling!<br> :date: __2020-12-02 04:09:31__

+> No one uses it.
+Only works if people report they had it on the app.<br> :date: __2020-12-01 13:14:06__

+> Doesnt open, doesn't work at all<br> :date: __2020-12-01 07:59:08__

+> Absolutely not useful everyone knows the numbers are lies so what's the point<br> :date: __2020-12-01 06:43:55__

+> So far so good I suppose, what to do when your job obscures exposure data to prevent absence?
+I know I've been exposed, apparently no one at my job has this app, so that is less than helpful.<br> :date: __2020-12-01 04:05:36__

 > The app is useless unless everyone who has a positive test submits their result.
 It's very unrealistic to expect compliance to that level.
 Interesting concept but completely irrelevant based on inconsistencies in reporting.
-If someone didn't realize these flaws it also could create a false sense of security.<br> :date: __2020-11-28 14:29:01__
+If someone didn't realize these flaws it also could create a false sense of security.
+State of Michigan- In response to your answer, that is exactly the point I was trying to make.
+If everyone is not using the app what information are you really going to get from it?<br> :date: __2020-11-30 22:15:52__

-> Why would anyone take the word of the Retard in charge of MDHHS?
-Whitmer is just using him as a scapegoat in case blame starts being placed.
-Whitmer is responsible for the resurgence here in Michigan.
-She is inept and incompentent.
-Impeachment is in progress.
-Then she can suffer lockdowns with the rest of us.
-Not go boating with her husband during COVID-19.
-They are only reporting the positive cases.
-Not the negative.
-That woukd mess up their math.
-Fraulin Whitmer and her friends call us Nazis.<br> :date: __2020-11-28 01:07:04__
+> If the Health Dept doesn't get you a pin number for so far 7 days since I tested positive, how the hell is that doing any body any good.
+You need a pin to show you tested positive.
+This is totally useless.<br> :date: __2020-11-30 18:00:24__

 > This seems like a pretty massive Hippo violation<br> :date: __2020-11-27 21:10:11__

-> Not a reliable source if you ask me<br> :date: __2020-11-27 20:25:15__

-> This app only gives a breakdown of case by state and what color you are.
-Id rather have a breakdown of my area.
-I dont care what color someone is.
-That has nothing to do with Covid.<br> :date: __2020-11-27 20:06:34__

-> Lmao, if yall think I'm going to give this app the permissions its asking for, you have a screw loose.
-This app wants full network access... why?
-To send a few bytes of data?
-You don't need full access for that.
-Limited is just find.
-Stop taking the lazy way out of developing and actually limit the accesses, so we aren't opened up to cyber attacks and hacking and tracking.
-You can take this app, and shove it up your stink hole.<br> :date: __2020-11-27 15:33:39__

-> Downloaded the app twice.
-Got a message that says, "App will be downloaded to your device."
-Ummm...WHEN?!
-When I go back to the PlayStore, it shows that the app is there to download.<br> :date: __2020-11-27 06:29:05__

-> Don't Give Fascists Power<br> :date: __2020-11-27 01:25:42__

-> Sounds like a great app but it doesn't even allow me to start using it.
-It says I need to update Google services to enable notifications, but everything is updated already :(<br> :date: __2020-11-26 23:08:17__

-> I dont think it works<br> :date: __2020-11-24 15:44:50__